MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-api-reference/iapphostcollectionschema-doesallowduplicates-property.md

 ---
 title: IAppHostCollectionSchema::DoesAllowDuplicates Property
-description: Gets a Boolean value that determines whether a collection that implements the current schema allows for duplicate keys. ms.date: 10/07/2016 ms.assetid: a57aec87-3cc3-4734-848a-9d27ccdf40db
+description: The IAppHostCollectionSchema::DoesAllowDuplicates Property gets a boolean value that determines whether a collection that implements the current schema allows for duplicate keys.
+ms.date: 10/07/2016
+ms.assetid: a57aec87-3cc3-4734-848a-9d27ccdf40db
 ---